 Step 3: Graduate Degree

 Some states require teachers to earn a master's degree within a certain amount of time after receiving their certification.
-A master's degree, such as a Master of Education, offers teachers the opportunity to specialize in a grade level, subject or specific facet of teaching, and at the same time offers them an opportunity for advancement.
-Graduate degrees also prepare teachers to become experts in pedagogy.
+A Master of Education program, for example, offers teachers the opportunity to specialize in a grade level, subject, or specific aspect of teaching, while at the same time providing them with a valuable career tool for advancement.
+Graduate programs also prepare teachers to become experts in pedagogy or education.

 - Take professional development courses.
-In order to remain licensed, states require teachers to participate in ongoing professional development or continuing education courses.
+In order to remain licensed, states require teachers to participate in ongoing professional development or take continuing education courses.